kubk/telegram-expense-tracker/README.md

 A Telegram bot for tracking expenses.
 The goal is to create a unified way to track expenses across different bank cards / currencies and family members,  with an option to exclude specific transactions from statistics.
 Useful if you're traveller and live in different countries.

 Available features:
 - Multi user account support.
 Your family's budget is accessible to anyone from your family
 - Multi bank account support with different currencies
 - Montly and weekly expense / income statistics
 - Allow to exclude specific transactions from statistics.
 Example use case - your friends asked you to pay for something online and then returned you this amount in cash or in crypto.
 You don't want to count this transaction as a spending.
 Another use case - you'd like to exclude all the cash withdrawals from the statistics because they're not spendings.
 - Parsing bank statements (currently only for Yapı Kredi Bankası, but other banks can be added)
 - Manual transacton entries for tracking cash
+- Automatic transaction labelling via regex-based import rules.
 - Smooth app-like bot experience using [editMessageReplyMarkup](https://core.telegram.org/bots/api#editmessagereplymarkup)

 ### Screenshots